trevisanj/PFANT/README.md

 ## <a name=S1></a>1 Introduction

-PFANT is a software stellar spectra written in Fortran.
+PFANT is stellar spectral synthesis software written in Fortran.

-Analogue softwares include TurboSpectrum and MOOG.

-This guide provides a quick start with instructions on how to install and run the Fortran binaries and Python scripts.

-Further down it also provides more detailed information about PFANT "pipeline", _i.e._, the steps involved to generate a synthetic spectrum.

-### 1.1 History
+The development started with F Spite et al. in France in the year of 1967 and has been upgraded since then (Table 1).

+Table 1 - PFANT timeline
 ```
  |
  | 1967 -- FANTÔME -- by F Spite et al.